hugo53/iLL/README.md

 ##### Image Viewer
 - [iCarousel](https://github.com/nicklockwood/iCarousel).
 A simple, highly customisable, data-driven 3D carousel for iOS and Mac OS.
 - [MHFacebookImageViewer](https://github.com/michaelhenry/MHFacebookImageViewer).
 Image Viewer likes Photo Viewer of  Facebook.
 - [ETFoursquareImages](https://github.com/EugeneTrapeznikov/ETFoursquareImages).
 Image Viewer (at top of page) likes Foursquare.
+- [SSUIViewMiniMe](https://github.com/sSegev/SSUIViewMiniMe).
+SSUIViewMiniMe takes your UIView and creates a small version of it with an indicator of your location on the original UIView.
+- [YSViewer](https://github.com/yashigani/YSViewer).
+Image Viewer like Tweetbot 3.

 ##### Others
 - [SDWebImage](https://github.com/rs/SDWebImage).
 Asynchronous image downloader with cache support with an UIImageView category.